British Ambassador to Greece

 Notarial and documentary services

 Information about official documents, certificates, letters, and notes available at British consulates in Greece.
 Where local notaries can provide services, the British consulate will not provide them.
-In many cases local notaries or lawyers can provide services more cheaply, quickly and conveniently.
+In many cases Greek Notary Publics, Greek lawyers or Citizens Bureau (KEP) offices can provide services more cheaply, quickly and conveniently.
+These services include witnessing signatures, administering oaths and certifying photocopies of documents.
+See also the list of local providers of notarial services.

 Living in Greece